 Since 2013 I have been a full-time faculty member in the Teacher Education department of the School of Social and Behavioral Studies at Marist College.

 Another regular course that I teach is EPSY 506: Content-Area Assessment and Portfolio Development.
 This is a graduate class for students in the MA in Educational Psychology programs.
-In this spring semester this course is offered on-campus to students in the 5-year program and traditional on-campus degree route, and in the summer it is delivered in hybrid format with one intense week on campus and 5 more online.
+In the spring semester this course is offered on-campus to students in the 5-year program and traditional on-campus degree route, and in the summer it is delivered in hybrid format with one intense week on campus and 5 more online.

 Other duties at Marist include chairing the Online and Distance Education Committee, acting as the faculty liaison for the Teachers of Tomorrow student group, serving on the Assessment Committee to help with NCATE/CAEP accreditation, and participating in faculty search committees.
 In any given semester I have approximately 25 undergraduate advisees and 10-15 graduate advisees working through the Capping Portfolio process.